ethers-io/ethers-ens/README.md

 Testing!

-More concise gasLimits (so if there is a throw, less is at stake)
+More concise gasLimits (so if there is a throw, less is at stake).

+Dist files for the browser (and a demo ethers.io app).

 Donations
 ---------